Wrongful Termination Attorneys

 Connecticut Wrongful Termination Law

 For what reasons can I be fired?
-It is a common question that we receive from clients and prospective clients.
 Most jobs in Connecticut are “employment-at-will” which means the employer can fire an employee for any reason.
-However, the reason cannot be illegal such as discrimination.
+However, the reason cannot be an illegal one such as discrimination.

 An employer cannot fire an “at will” employee under the following circumstances.
 One, an employer cannot fire a worker because of the person’s race, color, religion, age, disability, national origin, sexual orientation or gender.
 For example, if you are African-American and you were fired for a problem which white co-workers receive only a verbal warning, the termination was motivated by unlawful race discrimination and therefore was illegal.